 Mount Minsi is a popular hike in the Delaware Water Gap National Recreation Area.
 Most trail guides suggest a loop that follows the Appalachian Trail to the top and a woods road back down.
 Compare three maps of Mt.
 Minsi:

 The AllTrails map (left) is shown with the “Mount Minsi via Appalachian Trail” hike in red, which is presumably the route people who use the app will follow.

 The Avenza app shows the NY-NJ Trail Conference’s free Worthington State Forest Map, which is pretty sparse on detail, although what it lacks in detail it makes up for in clarity and easy of use.
-It is adapted from the 4-map Kittatinny Trails set, which adds contour lines and additional details (see sample on the right), but as we’ll see, even the full map lacks some key features.
+It is adapted from the 4-map Delaware Water Gap and Kittatinny Trails set, which adds contour lines and additional details (see sample on the right).
+As we’ll see, even the full map lacks some key features.

 Finally, Gaia GPS is on the right.

 All three maps show the Appalachian Trail and the woods road as well as key points of interest including Council Rock, Lookout Rock, Minsi Rock, and Table Rocks (although only the NYNJTC map labels it by name).
 AllTrails and Gaia GPS also label Eureka Creek as a point of interest.

 You’ll have a great hike using any of these maps, but you could have a better hike.

 One difference became clear as I was returning downhill along the woods road (Lake Road).

 Do you see it?
 Both maps have “Table Rocks” labeled with icons (although not named).
 That alone would have made me consider exploring and returning via the other trails instead of the woods road route on AllTrails.
 Both maps also show Caledonia Creek, but only the Gaia GPS map indicates that there is a waterfall.
 That caught my attention, so I headed in that direction.